dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDatabaseMissingMany()`

-Checks if each of the specified rows is not exist in database:
+Check if each of the specified rows doesn't exist in database:

 ```php
 $this->assertDatabaseMissingMany('posts', [